argonne-lcf/user-guides/docs/theta/data-science-workflows/pytorch.md

 ```
 5. Loading data according to rank ID: Torch has some functions for parallel distribution of data.
 But for specific applications, the user might have to write their own data loader.

-## Profiling/postprocessing with TensorboardX
+## Profiling/post-processing with TensorboardX

 TensorboardX is for creating events in PyTorch, which can be process by Tensorboard.
-One could check [tensorboardX](https://github.com/lanpa/tensorboardX)for details on how to use it.
+One could check [tensorboardX](https://github.com/lanpa/tensorboardX) for details on how to use it.
 Tensorboard events, including scalar, image, figure, histogram, audio, text, graph, onnx_graph, embedding, pr_curve and video summaries, could be created with a simple function call "writer.add_XXX(...)" as follows:
 ```
 from tensorboardX
 import SummaryWriter